Arvo33/Python_beginner_excercises/readme.txt

-Files in a repository are the solutions to the excercises from practicepython.org.
+Files in a repository are the solutions to the excercises from website practicepython.org.